 Guidance published by the Equalities and Human Rights Commission says equalities objectives must be proportionate to the size of the authority and the capacity it has to carry them out.

 Commitment to equalities

 Making Darlington a fairer place is at the heart of what the Council does.
-It is committed to the One Darlington principle established in the Sustainable Community Strategy*, One Darlington: Perfectly Placed.
 This requires us to have regard to the needs of everyone in the community, and to ensure that groups of people at risk of disadvantage and discrimination are able to access and benefit from services and facilities fairly.

-We will continue to include the One Darlington principle in all decision making and activities, through equalities impact assessment and appropriate staff training.
+We will continue to include Equality thinking in all decision making and activities, through equalities impact assessment and appropriate staff training.
 The purpose of equality impact assessment is to understand how proposed changes will affect people with protected characteristics.
 We will also work with partners to tackle discrimination and inequality across the community

 To provide ongoing training and support for staff and members to help them to meet their duties under the Equality Act of 2010, raise awareness of the Equality Policy and ensure residents of Darlington are treated with dignity and respect, and continue to report on progress.